 What nut is closest to macadamia?

-The Brazil nut is close to a macadamia nut if you need to substitute them in this recipe.
+The Brazil nut is close to a macadamia nut if you need to substitute it in this recipe.

 What do macadamia nuts taste like?